PULLING THE PLUG:

 these late-comers can be permitted to read the death-planning record,

-which will detail all of the deliberations to that point.
+which details all of the deliberations to that point.

 our practice of withdrawing life-supports